JordanMagnuson/TicTacToe/README.md

-**THE ORIGINAL TICTACTOE GAME BROUGHT BACK TO LIFE.**
+**The original Tic Tac Toe game bought back to life.**

 Play veruses a human or 3 levels of AI.
-Beat the Boss level in a match to 3 rounds and I'll will give you $1000*!
+Beat the Boss level in a match to 3 rounds and we will give you $1000*!

 Beat the hard level in a match to 3 rounds and I'll be very impressed but won't give you any money! :P